Healthy, well-maintained green lawn in front of a Georgetown, Texas home

 Berry Creek

 Established neighborhood north of Williams Drive with mature trees and St. Augustine lawns.
 More bed maintenance per visit and a wider quote spread than newer builds.
-Chinch-bug pressure is common in summer heat — operators with treatment capability are worth asking about.
+Chinch-bug pressure is common in summer heat, so operators with treatment capability are worth asking about.

 78626